 - Equip drivers and truck unloading crews with a trailer door safety strap to apply to both swinging doors.

-- Explain to your driving team they should never park with the truck door facing downhill.
+- Explain to your driving team that they should never park with the truck door facing downhill.

 Better safe than sorry.